-A Bachelor's degree is an internationally recognized diploma that you receive on completion of a Bachelor's programme.
+A Bachelor's degree is an internationally recognised diploma that you receive on completion of a Bachelor's programme.
 This degree is obtained in higher education: at a University of Applied Sciences or a Research University.
 At Saxion you will obtain a Bachelor's degree from a University of Applied Sciences.
 The complete programme takes four years.

-What Bachelor's programmes offers Saxion?
+What Bachelor's programmes does Saxion offer?

-At Saxion we have an international student population of about 3500 students with 74 different nationalities to whom we offer many English-taught Bachelor's programmes.
+At Saxion we have an international student population of about 3500 students with 74 different nationalities to whom we offer many English Bachelor's programmes.
 Do you want to learn more about the programmes you can do at Saxion?
 Check out the overview.

 At a University of Applied Sciences, the teaching style is focused on figuring out the ‘how’ of subjects.
 The obtained knowledge by this teaching style is concrete and practical.
 This type of teaching prepares you as a student for a specific profession, learning how at apply your obtained knowledge in a solution-oriented way.

 On the other hand, the teaching style at a Research University is based upon answering the ‘why’ of certain fields.
 This teaching style has a heavily theoretical focus and learns students to analytical and critically analyse certain fields.

 The contact between students and lecturers is more intensive at a University of Applied Sciences.
 There are more compulsory contact hours, including work groups and lecturers.